Release muscle stiffness

 Massage for muscle stiffness

 As already described, massages are an effective method of relieving muscle stiffness.
-Relaxing the muscles can often be enough to relieve mild muscle stiffness.
+A relaxation of the muscles can often be enough to relieve mild muscle stiffness.
 Through gentle stretching and targeted pressure techniques, massages can also lead to immediate relief from pain and discomfort.
-Massages also improve blood circulation in the affected muscles, which can help to ensure that more oxygen and nutrients reach the muscles.
+It can also improvement in blood circulation is also achieved through massages in the affected muscles, which can help to ensure that more oxygen and nutrients reach the muscles.
 This accelerates the healing process and supports the removal of metabolic waste from the muscles.
 Another interesting side effect of massages is the release of endorphins.
-Well known as "happiness hormones", they also act as the body's own natural painkillers, which further relaxes the muscles and can help to break the vicious circle of tension and muscle stiffness.
-The resulting relaxation naturally also leads to improved mobility and a general feeling of well-being in your body.
+Well known as "happiness hormones", they also act as the body's own, natural painkillerswhich additionally relaxes the muscles and can help to break the vicious circle of tension and muscle hardening.
+The relaxation that occurs naturally also leads to improved mobility and a general feeling of well-being in your body.

 In principle, we can therefore recommend regular self-massage, regardless of whether you want to relieve muscle stiffness or not.
 Massages are also an excellent preventative measure because they keep muscles and ligaments supple and significantly reduce the risk of injury.
 However, you should also approach the subject with the necessary caution and seek guidance from qualified professionals before attempting complicated techniques.
 After all, you want to help your body to relieve or prevent muscle stiffness and not cause it lasting damage.